b13nmaN/comp2245-assignment2/README.md

 # comp2245-assignment2
-This is Assignment 2 for Joel Blenman
+This is Assignment 3 for Joel Blenman
-Of course, change Joel Blenman to your actual name.